adamfitzhugh/gcp-ace/networking/networking.md

 * Firewall Rules
     * Every VPC network has 2 implied firewall rules.
 One allows most egress traffic, and the other denies all ingress traffic.
     * You cannot delete the implied rules but you can override them
+    * Except for the default network you must create firewall rules to allow instances to talk to each other
     *